w3f/polkadot-deployer/docs/security.md

 the system state, and the appropriate automation for reacting after degraded conditions are detected.

+### Exposure of other services

+### Description

+A malicious actor can gain access to the worker nodes/containers by connecting to open ports on which other services not related to polkadot are up and listening.

+### Mitigation

+* Firewall: in the current development stage (testnet created for benchmarking) only the websockets-rpc port is accessible from outside the cluster.

+* There are no additional services running on the containers or the worker nodes, other than the polkadot/substrate on the containers and kubernetes related services on the worker nodes.

 ## Kubernetes resources security

 ### Other applications in the cluster cause keys leakage